Nawagamuwa Pattini Devalaya

 Nawagamuwa Pattini Devalaya is a historic temple situated in Nawagamuwa in Colombo District, Sri Lanka.
-Considering its importance in historical, architectural and anthropological facets, the Archaeological Department has declared the Devalaya as an protected monument in the country.
+Considering its importance in historical, architectural and anthropological facets, the Archaeological Department has declared the Devalaya as a protected monument in the country.

 Nawagamuwa also inherits archeological sites that dates back to BC period as per archaeological research conducted in the area.
 The Devalaya is popular among the masses for its miracles and to receive the blessings of the goddess Pattini.
 Also many Sri Lankan pregnant mothers go there to get a blessing from the goddess Pattini to their unborn child.

 Legends

 The legend has it that King Gajabahu I (114−136) on his return from India victoriously with 12,000 men as prisoners, also brought with him the Pattini anklet.
 The king built the Devalaya enshrining the Pattini anklet at a place where he stopped to rest on his return to Anuradapuara.
 A different presentation of the legend says that the Goddess Pattini came from India with 12,000 devotees form 16 castes and settled in this area.
 Another legend says that it was started by Neelaperumal Pandaram who came down from Kerala.